ssannejohansson/MP2-guess-the-word/README.md

 <img src="assets/images/background.jpg">

 The background are downloaded from [Unsplash](https://unsplash.com/).
-Please see the credits section for attributions.
+Please see the credits section for attribution.

 ### Wireframes